 Length: 105,000 words / 314 pages

-Tropes & themes: Workplace, Homecoming, Slow-Burn, Art, Museums, History, Lesbian
+Tropes & themes: Workplace, Homecoming, Slow Burn, Art, Museums, History

 Awards: Foreword INDIES Book of the Year Finalist, Rainbow Award Finalist